The Guitar Classroom

 Beginning Guitar Curriculum

 The guitar curriculum contained in my book, Beginning Guitar for the Classroom, A Comprehensive Approach, focuses on three distinct areas of study: popular-style, classical, and guitar ensemble.
 All three of these areas are integrated into every lesson, each reinforcing the same objective of that lesson.
-Below, you can download a pdf of the entire beginning book or, utilize the eBook format, which includes audio recordings of all the exercises, songs and repertoire (and a few tutorial videos).
+Below, you can download a pdf of the entire beginning book or, utilize the eBook, which includes audio recordings of all the exercises, songs and repertoire (as well as a few tutorial videos).
 All gratis.

+"I want to take a moment to say thank you for the expertise, thoughtfulness, and generosity you have shared with all music educators by publishing your curriculum online for free use.
 Thank you for your holistic approach to guitar music education.
-[Your materials] are such a powerful tool in my classroom.
+Your materials are such a powerful tool in my classroom.
 My students are reading better than they've ever read, playing better than they've ever played, and enjoying music they never imagined they'd enjoy.
 Your love for guitar and music education are so evident in the pages you've written.
-Thank you so much for sharing it with us. – Kelsey Snyder, Maricopa High School
+Thank you so much for sharing it with us." – Kelsey Snyder, Maricopa High School

 Beginning Guitar for the Classroom